 Some interesting facts about top 500 supercomputers

-- United States of America has the top two fastest supercomputers thanks to IBM.
+- United States of America has the most supercomputers in the top 10 rank, thanks to IBM, NVIDIA, and DELL.

-- Japan is in third place with 29, followed by France with 19, UK with 18 and Germany with 14.
-India and Saudi Arabia have 3 each while Russia has 2 supercomputers.
+- Japan is in third place with 34, followed by France with 18, Germany with 18, and UK with 12.
+India and Saudi Arabia have 3 and 5 respectively while Russia has 2 supercomputers.

-- Out of the top 10 fastest supercomputers, USA has 5, China has 2 while Japan, Germany and Switzerland have 1 each.
+- Out of the top 10 fastest supercomputers, USA has 4, China has 2 while Japan, Germany, Saudi Arabia and Italy have 1 each.

 Do share this article on Reddit, Facebook, Twitter and other social media channels.
 It’s an achievement for Linux and we got to show off.
 Who knows, if they get inspired and start to learn Linux.